Bachelor's Programme in Energy Transition – Sustainability and Leadership

 You are interested in energy and sustainability issues and want to help bring about change in respect of energy issues.
 You will be studying with students from a variety of countries and with different backgrounds.
 This diversity supports the interdisciplinary and international nature of the programme.
 The student group is made up of a relatively small class, thereby facilitating active learning.
 You are expected to play an active part in the learning process and be prepared to work as part of a group and communicate and interact with various stakeholders in the community.

-The programme leads to a Bachelor of Science with Sustainable Energy Transition as the main field of study.
+The programme leads to the degree of Bachelor of Science with Sustainable Energy Transition as the main field of study.

 The programme focuses on three areas; sustainable energy transition, environmental science, and industrial engineering with an emphasis on leadership.
 These may later form subsidiary fields as part of your degree.